department-of-veterans-affairs/platform-console-api/docs/README.md

 ## Migrations

-### Schema migrations:
+### Schema migrations

 All schema migrations are run automatically upon a successful semantic release and deploy.
 The initContainers configuration in the platform-console-api k8s deployment spec will start and execute migrations before the other containers in the pod start.

-### Data Migrations:
+### Data Migrations

 All data migrations will need to be run via a manual process.

 ## Running tests